NCERT Exemplar Class 11 Physics Solutions Chapter 9 Mechanical Properties of Solids

 Answer:

-The answer is the option (c) and (d)
+The answers are options (c) and (d)

 If we compare the tensile strength, (ii) > (i)

-So (ii) is more elastic as compared to (i) and hence option c is correct.
+So (ii) is more elastic as compared to (i), and hence option c is correct.

-The fracture point for the material (ii) is closer than that of material (i). hence (ii) is more brittle than (i) and hence, option d is correct.
+The fracture point for the material (ii) is closer than that of material (i).
+Hence, (ii) is more brittle than (i), and hence, option d is correct.

 Question:9.10